Flexible data collection

 The video shows a Quad Merlin (512 x 512 pixels, 28.2 x 28.2mm) recording a rotating chopper at a frame rate of 1KHz with no deadtime

-Merlin is capable of taking 1200 frames per second in burst mode and 100 frames per second in continuous mode.
+Merlin is fast.
 Allocated to each of its 55µm pixels are 2 x 12 bit counters which allows continuous read/write with no dead time between frames.
 With 2 threshold levels per pixel, up to 8 thresholds can be set by creating a super-pixel (combining 4 pixels together).
 Stepping through the resulting threshold images allows easy interpretation of the intensity of X-Ray absorption at user defined energy levels.
 Merlin is available with either a Single medipix3 chip (256×256) or Quad (512×512) system and has excellent sensitivity in the 5-17 KeV range.
-The detector is already installed on 5 beamlines at Diamond Light Source and has had successful trials at other synchrotrons.
+The detector is installed at beamlines and laboratories globally, including several at NSLS-II, APS, DLS, PAL, Soleil, DLS, BSRF, Spring-8.

 Kilohertz frame rates in continuous mode with zero deadtime offers more experimental flexibility than ever before, minimising effects such as sample drift, and enabling single shot and “pump and probe” dynamic experiments.